 Scientists think Venus' interior is a lot like Earth's, with an iron-nickel core surrounded by a rocky mantle.
 But unlike Earth, Venus does not have tectonic plates or a magnetic field.

-♀The brilliant morning or evening star starts 2015 in the morning sky, where it remains through mid-April.
-It then disappears in the Sun’s glare, but returns to view in the evening sky in August.
+♀The brilliant morning or evening star starts 2017 in the evening sky, where it remains through mid-March.
+It then disappears in the Sun’s glare, but returns to view in the morning sky by late March or early April.

 The Soviet Venera 9 became the first spacecraft to transmit pictures from the surface of another planet when it touched down on Venus in 1975.
 And in a mission that began 15 years later, the American Magellan orbiter used cloud-penetrating radar to map more than 98 percent of Venus' surface.
 Its images revealed hundreds of volcanoes, giant lava flows, cracked domes of volcanic rock, and long canyons.
 Europe's Venus Express made extensive measurements of the planet's atmosphere, discovering that lightning crackles in some of the clouds and making many other observations.

 |Roman goddess of love|

 |0.815 times Earth's mass|

 |Length of Day|

 |Length of Year|